groupvine/gv-doc/2-members/1_2-membersAdd.md

 |quiet.quinn@example.com   |

-To upload, select this file after clicking the **Upload Membership File** on the Membership's Upload & Export page.
+To upload, select your file after clicking the **Upload Membership File** on the Membership's Upload & Export page.

 <span id="gv-2members-12membersAdd-uploading-member-attributes"></span>
 ### Uploading Member Attributes

-Attributes, which can be used to save additional member information, and then personalize emails or target recipients based on their attribute value, can have their values set or removed by adding the attribute name to a column header and the member's value for that attribute in their row.
+Attributes are used to save additional member information based on your account needs, and their values can personalize emails and target recipients.
+Member attribute values are set in an upload file by adding the attribute name to a column header and the member's value for that attribute in their row.
 An empty cell will remove the attribute's value for that member.

 Note